 To best serve our audience and democracy, KQED will assemble and support a newsroom that reflects the diversity of the Bay Area by embracing best practices for maintaining and preserving both an equitable and inclusive workplace.

 — Holly Kernan, Chief Content Officer

 Code of Ethics

 - Political Activities.
-Editorial/Content Staff should avoid situations which would call into question their ability or perception of their ability to be fair in coverage of politics, government and democracy.
+Editorial/Content Staff should avoid situations that would call into question their ability or perception of their ability to be fair in coverage of politics, government and democracy.
 The Code of Ethics Guidelines are not intended to discourage Editorial/Content Staff from expressing their views at the ballot box.
 In fact, KQED encourages civic engagement, and specifically voting, for its employees and in its journalistic coverage.
 Voting is fundamental to a functioning democracy, a necessary engagement to inform how our representatives lead and govern.
 Editorial/Content Staff may not, for example, contribute to electoral candidates or electoral campaigns, or serve in a publicly elected office.

 - Commercial Endorsements.
 Editorial/Content Staff may not formally endorse commercial products, companies or services, whether or not payment is received.Editorial/Content staff that have any question regarding a potential conflict should disclose the issue to their department head in advance.
 In all cases, transparency with the public should be a priority.In addition, KQED adheres to The Public Media Code of Integrity, which was developed by the Affinity Group Coalition and the Station Resource Group, collectively representing public television and radio stations and service organizations from across the country, with support from the Corporation for Public Broadcasting.
 KQED is also a member of the Society for Professional Journalists.